-15. Do we have to use Medical Mutual's training, or can we use a different version of training?
+14. Do we have to use MEDICAL MUTUAL's training or can we use a different version of training?

-Medical Mutual's FWA training and Code of Conduct, or an equivalent version, may be used to satisfy the training requirements.
+Either MEDICAL MUTUAL's FWA training and Code of Conduct or equivalent versions may be substituted to satisfy these training requirements.

-16. How often does this training have to be taken?
+15. How often does this training have to be taken?

-Initial training must be completed, and then annually thereafter.
+This training must be completed initially and annually thereafter.

-17. When does the training have to be completed?
+16. By when does the training have to be completed?

-Training must be completed within 90 days of an employees' initial hire date, and at least annually thereafter.
+This training must be completed within 90 days of your and your employees' initial hire date and at least annually thereafter.
 Your Downstream and/or Related Entities must also be trained within this same timeframe.